Wednesday, December 31, 2008

 George Austin recalls at Ska2Soul: 'music was a mix of Ska, Blue Beat and American Soul/Motown.
 The Club was on two floors, it had a small stage and very low ceilings just the place for live acts.
 Usually with two sound systems, one on each floor.
 Upstairs Duke Reid played with his home made sound system tucked away in a small corner, it was a large box, stood about chest height, which housed the amp with a single record deck on top.
 It had a selection of small lights on the front.
 The sound was turned down at the end of each record as it was removed and replaced with another disc, a large record box stocked with the latest sounds stood by the side, it's lid open displaying the contents.
 Speakers stacked up to the ceiling in each open room, pumping out the sound, using about 200 watts.
 The smell of hash in the air people dancing everywhere'.

 There was also the Savoy Rooms in Catford (75 Rushey Green), originally a 1950s ballroom and known in the 1960s as the Witchdoctor.
-In the 70s it was renamed Mr Smiths, and I've also seen it referred to as the Black Cat - a later incarnation?
+At some point the downstairs was named Mr Smiths, and I've also seen it referred to as the Black Cat - a later incarnation?
 The Rolling Stones, The Who (April 1966) and Desmond Dekker (1969) all played there.
 There is a delightful poem called The Savoy Rooms by Marie Marshall, in which she recalls being 'thirteen trying for sixteen in the court of the mohair miniskirt'.
 In March 1966, a man was shot dead in the club in a gangland battle involving members of the Richardson gang (including Frankie Fraser)

 I've also seen mention of the Glenlyn ballroom in Forest Hill (15 Perry Vale - later Crystals Snooker Club) - the Kinks, Stones, Byrds and The Who all played there too.